herrera-ignacio/oopnotes/README.md

 Different objects that support identical requests may have different implementations of the operations that satisfy those requests. __The association at runtime between a request to an object and one of its operations__ is what is known as a dynamic link.

 The dynamic link means that sending a request does not bind us to a particular implementation until runtime.
-# Fundamentals: Run-time and Compile-time
+# Fundamentals - Run-time and Compile-time
 The code structure is set at __compile time__, and consists of classes with static inheritance relationships.

 __Runtime__ structure of an object-oriented program usually has little resemblence to the structore of its code.
 Runtime structure consists of changing networks of objects that communicate with each other.